Demand for Blockchain Developers Continues to Expand

 What is a blockchain?

-A blockchain is a distributed data structure in the form of a growing list of records—although it can also be represented as a tree—where every node is connected with another by cryptography.
+A blockchain is a distributed data structure consisting of a growing list of records—although it can also be represented as a tree—where every node is connected with another by cryptography.

 The core concept is a block.
 In its basic form, a block contains three things: